 - Avoid vampire load by unplugging chargers and appliances when not in use.
 A smart power strip can help.

-Keep the cool air in your home.
+Step 3: Keep the cool air in your home.

 In addition to adjusting your thermostat, you can save money on cooling by making sure the cold air stays inside your home.